dustinc555/makeit/README.md

 * --dir "the desired working directory if blank uses current working directory"
 * --flags "any additional compilation flags for the compiler"

-## Note:
-  * Currently only works for .cpp files all in the same directory

-## TODO:
-  * Make it so that it goes down into sub directories looking for either c or c++ files.
-  * Make it so that the Makefile handles paths for you: #include "file.h" insted of #include "path/file.h"